 What are Unbundled Legal Services?

-Unbundled representation is a way for you to choose, a-la-carte, what legal services your attorney can provide you.
+Unbundled representation is a way for you and your attorney to choose, a-la-carte, what legal services you need.
 As the client, you can mix-and-match the specific tasks your attorney is hired to complete for you.
 For example, you can hire your attorney to consult with during your case and get advice on an as-needed basis.
 Your attorney can also coach you how to represent yourself pro se, and can help with preparing your case.
 Outside of consultation purposes, you can also hire your attorney for document review and drafting, to handle all communication with counsel and parties, or to file pleadings into your case on your behalf.
-Under unbundled services, your attorney would not be able to physically appear and represent you in Court.
 If you have never worked with an attorney before, unbundled services are an excellent way to test it out.

 Examples of Unbundled Services:

 - Assistance with mandatory financial disclosures and discovery responses